mariosanr/frc-scouting-generator/README.md

 To run the GUI_main.py file (which is the one that creates the GUI app), you need to be inside the 'src' folder.

-If you wish to contribute, please contact me through GitHub or email.
+If you wish to contribute, please contact me through GitHub or email: msrc2004@gmail.com

 Thank you for your interest!